nash5202/FIN_meta_analysis/README.md

 # Fused inverse-normal (FIN) method for meta analysis
-Fused inverse-normal method for meta-analysis of RNA-seq data.

 This repository contains an implementation of fused inverse-normal (FIN) method for meta-analysis of multiple but related RNA sequencing (RNA-seq) studies.
 The current code demonstrates the method for combination of p-values from three different real glioblastoma RNA-seq studies and can be adapted to any number of RNA-seq gene expression studies.